Ryan McMahon Preview, Player Props: Rockies vs. Cubs

-The Colorado Rockies, including Ryan McMahon (.150 batting average in his past 10 games), battle starter Jordan Wicks and the Chicago Cubs at Coors Field, Monday at 8:40 PM ET.
+On Tuesday, Ryan McMahon (hitting .154 in his past 10 games) and the Colorado Rockies play the Chicago Cubs, whose starting pitcher will be Javier Assad.
+First pitch is at 8:40 PM ET.

-In his last appearance, he went 1-for-4 with a double against the Giants.
+In his last game he had a hitless showing (0-for-3) against the Cubs.

 Ryan McMahon Game Info & Props vs. the Cubs